-Projects should involve engagement between Institutions of Higher Education and museums as sites for paid internship and/or fellowship opportunities.
+Projects should involve partnership between Institutions of Higher Education and museums as sites for paid internship and/or fellowship opportunities.
 Projects may involve cohort-based approaches to internship and fellowship design; incorporate evaluation of institutional and student experience of the program; or support documentation and publication of program design to be shared with the wider professional community.

 Reflecting IMLS's agency-level goals, the American Latino Museum Internship and Fellowship Initiative has two goals and two objectives associated with each goal.
 Each applicant should align their proposed project with one of these two goals and one of the associated objectives.
-Goal and objective choices should be identified clearly in the Narrative (see Section D2c).
+Goal and objective choices should be identified clearly in the Narrative (see Section D2c of this Notice of Funding Opportunity).